micro-crypto-finder/helm-chart/README.md

 Then create/update `index.yaml` by running `helm repo index --url https://micro-crypto-finder.github.io/helm-chart/ .`.

+### Install Gateway with all dependencies

+1. `helm dep update ./gateway` to download/update all chart dependencies.
+2. `helm install gateway ./gateway` will install this chart and all its dependencies.

 ### Install from source:

 1. `helm install iplocator ./iplocator`